kanjamad/learnAlgo/README.md

     }
 }
 ```
-As 'n' increased by one, we had to do way more stuff, or (n*n) things total --->  This would be N^2, or 'Quadratic' runtime
+- As 'n' increased by one, we had to do way more stuff, or (n*n) things total --->  This would be N^2, or 'Quadratic' runtime
+- Two nested for loops iterating over the same collection? ---> O(n^2)
 ___